AashishUpadhyay/SystemDesign/README.md

 1. Its very fast because there is no network overhead, the key generation logic is within the application
 2. Collison Free, Scalable
 3. No additional service or database required for keys
+4. Using bits to form an Id also allows us to have tiny url alphanumeric code to be of fixed length, although the total number of URLs that can be supported wiil be only 2^42 now.
+For example instead of 64 bits we can use 43 bits to genrated a 7 character long alphanumeric code.
+Here is how we can use bits:

+  * 31 bits for the timestamp (second precision w/ a custom epoch gives us 69 years)
+  * configured machine id - 6 bits - gives us up to have 64 machines
+  * sequence number - 5 bits - rolls over every 32 per machine (with protection to avoid rollover in the same second)

 Limitations:

-Less flexibility w.r.t the nodes where application has to be deployed.
-If our application doesn't need 1024 nodes then a node will be able to generate just 2^54 Ids.
-Additionally if we need more nodes (which is unlikely) then a change will be required to the bit allocation.
+Less flexibility w.r.t the nodes where application has to be deployed, if we need more nodes then a change will be required to the bit allocation.

 Generating Ids on fly have limitations because a lot of the bits were used by the timestamp or the machine id.
 If our application can maintain Ids as a sequence number like we were doing for the last 12 bits in the previous approach, we will not have the issues we dicussed earlier.